Spoofing Attacks – Types & Prevention Measures

 • Does the website or link use HTTPS?
 Secure websites typically utilize HTTPS, which ensures encrypted data transfer.

 • Does the message contain unsolicited attachments?
 Legitimate companies direct users to their official website for file downloads.
-Avoid downloading unsolicited attachments, even if they appear from a trusted source like a family member or colleague.
+Avoid downloading unsolicited attachments, even if they appear to be from a trusted source like a family member or colleague.

 • Is the message personalized and professional?
 Reputable service providers communicate with customers in a personalized and professional manner.
 Be cautious of generic greetings like “Dear customer” or “To whom it may concern.”